atosti/fo3-perfect-character/README.md

 ### Nerves of Steel

 While AP regeneration sounds good, the amount gained by this is so low that it's negligible.
-In fact, many players initially thought the perk was broken in the vanilla game because of how weak it is.
-Besides, since the build already uses Grim Reaper's Sprint, you'll be at full AP for many encounters in the late-game anyway.
+In fact, many players initially thought the perk was broken because of how minor the regen is.
+Since the build already uses Grim Reaper's Sprint, I choose to rely on that for AP regeneration instead.

 ### Rad Resistance